 I graduated from the University of Pennsylvania with a B.S. in Economics in 2017.
-I have completed all of my coursework and am currently writing my thesis for a Master of Public Health degree at University College Cork in Cork, Republic of Ireland, where I was a George J. Mitchell Scholar.
-I am affiliated with the University of Florida Drug Policy Institute, Cambridge Health Alliance/Harvard Medical School’s Health Equity Research Lab, Penn’s Center for Health Incentives and Behavioral Economics, and University of California San Diego’s Center for Data-Driven Population Medicine.
+I have completed all of my coursework and my thesis for a Master of Public Health at University College Cork (expected graduation February 2019).
+I am affiliated with the University of Florida Drug Policy Institute; Cambridge Health Alliance/Harvard Medical School’s Health Equity Research Lab; Penn’s Center for Health Incentives and Behavioral Economics; and University of California, San Diego’s Center for Data-Driven Population Medicine.

 I am interested in both behavioral public health and the economics underlying health care for substance use disorders and addiction.
 I research the factors that lead adolescents and young adults to indulge in risky behaviors and how we can effectively and efficiently provide high-quality health care for people with substance use disorders.
 I hope to further develop the intersection of behavioral public health policy and rigorous economics research.

 Most of my published papers are available free-of-charge on this site.
 My work has been featured in journals such as Journal of the American Medical Association (JAMA); JAMA Internal Medicine; American Journal of Preventive Medicine; American Journal of Public Health; and Tobacco Control.

 I am dedicated to the translation of research into practice.
 I’ve served on the Drug Free America Foundation National Advisory Board, the Bucks County Drug and Alcohol Commission Board of Directors, the Treatment Research Institute Institutional Review Board, and the Pennsylvania Commonwealth Prevention Alliance Board of Directors.